GOOD. blog

 Your 30-day movement revolution

 Week 4: integration.
 Movement is now second nature.
-You feel uncomfortable when you sit too long.
+You feel uncomfortable if you sit too long.
 Your energy has doubled (no joke).
 Pain?
 What’s that?
 You walk past a mirror and think: yes, that’s you.
 Your posture is better, those trousers fit nicely, and what’s that on your face?
 Wow, a smile.

 You’re worth it (yes YOU, stop looking around)